privacyportal/privacy-kit/README.md

 ### Hide-My-Email

 Integrate _Hide My Email_ functionality to your website without requiring any browser extension or app installation.
-Simply install the library on your website using one of the installation steps above and make sure `enable_hide_my_email` is configured to `true` (it is enabled by default).
+Simply install the library on your website using one of the installation steps above and make sure `hide_my_email` is configured to `true` (it is enabled by default).

 ![Hide My Email](./docs/assets/hide-my-email.png)